 The Calculation tool allows the mobile user to perform arithmetic operations on one or more previously entered fields in a form. doForms provides three different types of calculations: Numeric, Text, and Date/Time.

 - Numeric calculation: Performs basic arithmetic calculations (addition, subtraction, multiplication, and division) between one or more fields to display a numeric result in another field.
 You may also create a numeric calculation using Date/Time fields (i.e., adding or subtracting day numbers of the month or month numbers).

 - Text calculation: Joins together multiple text fields and displays the result in another field.
 For example, you may wish to combine a "First name" field and a "Last name" field into one field called "Full Name."
 You may also include Mobile User IDs, Nicknames, Constants (text strings), and spaces in text calculations.
 In addition, you can also use a text calculation as an input source to launch Google Maps from a form.
 Finally, you may also create a text calculation using the day name (e.g., Monday) or month name (e.g., July) of Date/Time fields.

 - Date/Time calculation: Adds or subtracts dates and times to display either: 1.
 A value in decimal hours, or 2.
 A new date/time, in another field.
 This option can be very useful for recording employee work hours.

-The Calculation widget allows you to perform arithmetic (= + - / * ) operations on one or more previously entered Numeric question values in the form.
+A numeric calculation allows you to perform arithmetic (= + - / * ) operations on one or more previously entered numeric question values in the form.
 The result of the arithmetic expression is stored in the calculation field.

-In the example below, we have created a repeatable section for entering a list of parts used in a particular task.
-Each part has a Part Description, Quality and Unit Price.
-The calculation widget is used to calculate Quality x Unit Price for each part.
-We calculate the item price (= unit price x quantity) of every item entered into the repeatable section.
+In the example below, we have created a repeatable container for entering a list of parts used in a particular task.
+Each part has a description, unit price, and quantity.
+The Calculation tool will be used to create a numeric expression that multiplies unit price by quantity to yield an extended price:

 Sum and Count Operators